 Will my course content display in the Blackboard app?

 Find out if your Blackboard Learn course content is supported in the Blackboard app for students.
-You can create your content with mobile in mind so that students have the best mobile experience.
+Instructors can create content with mobile in mind so that students have the best mobile experience.

 This information also applies to course content support in the Blackboard Instructor app.
-Most features listed are included in Blackboard Instructor, except for push notifications and main menu features such as due dates, grades, and activity stream.
+Most features listed are included in Blackboard Instructor, except for push notifications and main menu features such as due dates and activity stream.

 Content types that are natively supported show within the Blackboard app instead of launching in a web page.
 Natively supported features provide students the best experience in the Blackboard app.

-Content types that aren't natively supported will launch in Blackboard's in-app browser rather than in the device's browser.
-This makes navigating backward in the app easier for students.
-For example, a test that isn't mobile compatible opens in a browser view within the app rather than in a separate ChromeTM or Safari® browser.
+Content types that aren't natively supported launch in Blackboard's in-app browser.
+For example, Journals open in a browser view within the app rather than in a separate ChromeTM or Safari® browser.
 The exception to this is Collaborate, which always opens in a separate browser window.

 |Content Folder||Native support.
 Descriptions aren't displayed.|